 As a member of our plan, you have the right to get several kinds of information from us.

-If you want any of the following kinds of information, please call Customer Service:
+We may also call you occasionally to let you know about other Medicare products and services we offer.
+Call Customer Service if you want to opt out of receiving these calls or want any of the following kinds of information:

-Information about our plan.
-This includes, for example, information about the plan's financial condition.

-Information about our network providers.

-You have the right to get information about the qualifications of the providers in our network and how we pay the providers in our network.

-Information about your coverage and the rules you must follow when using your coverage.
-Chapters 3 and 4 provide information regarding medical services.
-Chapters 3 and 4 provide information about Part D prescription drug coverage.

-Information about why something is not covered and what you can do about it.
-Chapter 7 provides information on asking for a written explanation on why a medical service is not covered or if your coverage is restricted.
+□ Information about our plan .
+This includes, for example, information about the plan's financi condition. al Information about our network providers. ☐ You have the right to get information about the qualifications of the providers in our network. rk Information about your coverage and the rules you must follow when using your coverage Chapters 3 and 4 provide information regarding medical services. ge Information about why something is not covered and what you can do about it.
+Chapter provides information on asking for a written explanation on why a medical service is not covered or if your coverage is restricted.
 Chapter 7 also provides information on asking us to change a decision, also called an appeal.